-Amboseli is classic Africa.
-Often called the 'Land of Giants' – due to the impressive elephants here carrying massive tusks – the animals are set against breathtaking vistas of Mt Kilimanjaro, which makes an awesome backdrop to the small park.
-Aside from elephants, many plains animals are easy to spot (as are other visitors, it’s a popular place).
+Amboseli is often called the ‘Land of Giants’ – due to the impressive elephants here carrying massive tusks.
+The animals are set against breathtaking vistas of Mt Kilimanjaro, which makes an awesome backdrop to the small park.
+Aside from elephants, many plains animals are easy to spot.
 Fantastic photo opportunities are possible, and early mornings are best for clear views of Kilimanjaro.

 Amboseli offers great wildlife viewing, and four of the Big Five are present.
 Rhinos are absent, but big herds of elephants reliably move to and from the marshy swamps in the center of the park.
 Buffalo, wildebeest, Burchell's zebra and gazelle are all very common.
 Lions are the easiest to spot of the big cats, but sightings are hit-and-miss.